tgormley/Cybersecurity_Project1/README.md

 <img width="750" alt="Network_Diagram" src="https://github.com/tgormley/Cybersecurity_Project1/blob/main/Diagrams/Project1.drawio%20(1).png?raw=true">

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the files may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  etc/ansible/filebeat-playbook.yml

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use